Leamington F.C.: History

 In 2000 the club was reactivated, joining Division Two of the Midland Combination.
 They won Division Two at the first attempt, and were Division One runners-up the following season, earning promotion to the Premier Division.
 Following a third-place finish in 2002–03, the club were Premier Division runners-up in 2003–04 and won the league title the following season, securing promotion to the Midland Alliance.
 In 2005–06 they entered the FA Cup for the first time since reforming and went on to reach the first round, eventually losing 9–1 at Colchester United.
 The club were Midland Alliance champions the following season, also winning the League Cup, and were promoted to Division One Midlands of the Southern League.
 Their first season in the Southern League saw them finish as runners-up, qualifying for the promotion play-offs; after beating Rushall Olympic 1–0 in the semi-final, the club lost 2–1 to Stourbridge in the final.
 However, they went on to win Division One Midlands in 2008–09 and were promoted to the Premier Division.

 Leamington finished fifth in the Premier Division in 2010–11, but lost 3–1 to Hednesford Town in the play-off semi-finals.
 Two seasons later they were Southern League champions, earning promotion to the Conference North.
 After finishing thirteenth in their first season in the division, the club ended the 2014–15 season in the relegation zone and were relegated back to the Southern League.
 They finished fifth in 2015–16 and reached the play-off final after beating Redditch United 3–1 on penalties; however, they lost the final 2–1 to Hungerford Town.
 The following season saw them finish as Premier Division runners-up, and after beating Slough Town 1–0 in the play-off semi-finals, they defeated Hitchin Town 2–1 in the final to secure promotion back to the renamed National League North.
+In 2022–23 the club finished third-from-bottom of the National League North and were relegated to the Premier Division Central of the Southern League.
+The following season saw the club finish third in the Premier Division Central.
+In the promotion play-offs, the club beat Redditch United 1–0 (after extra time) in the semi-finals before defeating AFC Telford United 1–0 in the final to secure an immediate return to the National League North.